michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0077.md

 - v: apply (the tread) to a tire
 - v: mate with
 ### Family
-tread: retread, treaded, treading, treads, trod, trodden+;retread: retreaded, retreading, retreads;trod: untrod;trodden: untrodden
+- tread: retread, treaded, treading, treads, trod, trodden+
+- retread: retreaded, retreading, retreads
+- trod: untrod
+- trodden: untrodden
 ### Examples
 - A song that speaks to all the disregarded and down trodden black people in the United States.
 - On the game's final play, with the Warriors down by one point, Durant stumbled when Cleveland's Richard Jefferson trod on his foot.